tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/TRTCCloud_intl_en.md

 Different from [startRemoteView()](#startremoteview) that is used to display the primary image, this API can only be used to display the image of the secondary channel (e.g., screen sharing and remote video playback).

->?This API must be called after `onUserSubStreamAvailable` is called back.
+>This API must be called after `onUserSubStreamAvailable` is called back.